Jokymon/forth-vm-sim/doc/fbuilder.rst

 ----------

 The following example only uses machine instructions from the VM and the Fbuilder language to implement a simple hello world programm.
-The meaning of individual code lines are explained below.
+The meaning of individual code lines is explained below.

 .. code-block::
     :linenos: